akrone-hach/awesome/README.md

 - [Game Programming patterns](https://gameprogrammingpatterns.com/): Approachable book for learning game programming patterns
 - [Piet - An esoteric language](https://www.dangermouse.net/esoteric/piet.html): graphical based programming language
 - [DarkLang: Your first app](https://docs.darklang.com/your-first): A walk through on how to use the DarkLang editor
+- [TheFuck: App that fixes your CLI mistakes](https://github.com/nvbn/thefuck): A wonderful app that fixes the errors in a previous CLI command

 [back to top](#contents)